 How much does a therapy or counselling session cost?

 Each therapist working at the centre has their own pricing structure.
-Pricing can range from £30 – £80 per session depending on who you are working with.
+Pricing can range from £30 – £100 per session depending on who you are working with.
+We also offer a low cost option for those people earning under £15K pa.
+This costs £20 a session.

 How long will I need to have therapy for?